Vanport, Oregon: Race relations

-The unprecedented level of integration and lack of any major racial incidents or severe tensions did not mean there were no problems.
-Black/white tensions were still a part of Vanport life as well as a problem in relating to Portland.
+The unprecedented level of integration and lack of any major incidents of racially-motivated violence or severe tensions did not mean there were no problems.
+Tensions between Black and white communities were still a part of Vanport life as well as a problem in relating to Portland.
 A 1943–44 study published in the American Sociological Review indicates that the top five complaints from Vanport residents included "negroes and whites in same neighborhood", "negroes and whites in same school", and "discrimination against Vanport people by Portlanders".

 Although some of Portland's Black people lived in 53 of the city's 60 census tracts before the war, about half were concentrated in two tracts east of the Willamette River and north of the east–west centerline of the city.
 After the war, much of Portland's Black community remained centered in northeastern parts of the city.

-The 1948 Vanport Flood parallels the more recent Hurricane Katrina disaster in New Orleans.
+The 1948 Vanport Flood parallels the 2005 Hurricane Katrina disaster in New Orleans.
 In both cases, public officials led the population to believe that the damage would be slight, and in both cases the government response to the disaster was harshly criticized.
-Critics attributed the poor response, in both cases, to racist attitudes on the part of officials, who pointedly neglected to respond appropriately to the destruction of a community that had a relatively large number of black residents.
+Critics attributed the poor response, in both cases, to racist attitudes on the part of officials, who pointedly neglected to respond appropriately to the destruction of a community that had a relatively large number of Black residents.
 However, many dispute the role of racism, pointing to the transformation of Vanport by the influx of World War II veterans and their families and official commitment to the area shown by the establishment at Vanport of the only state college in the greater Portland metropolitan area.
-At the time of the flood, one-third of Vanport residents were black.
+At the time of the flood, one-third of Vanport residents were Black.